Content warning, highlight the hidden text between the lines:

 "Jill McKill versus Hellion."
 She lifted a finger, asking for a moment as she listened to something over her earpiece.
 "It's over.
 Are you ready?"

-The distant buzz overhead had grown closer and louder, and beacon lights grew in the night sky.
+A droning, distant buzz overhead grew steadily louder as beacon lights drew closer.
 Of the many helicopters Alicia had seen, this one was by far the pinkest.

-Helene slapped the champ on the shoulder to get her attention.
+Helene tapped the champ on the shoulder to get her attention.
 "Goon, focus.
 Are you ready?"

 "I'm ready," Alicia answered.
 She paused for a beat.
 "But can you announce me as something else?"